 In the past, it was recommended that parents wait until their babies had reached a certain age before introducing foods more likely to cause allergies.
 We now know that delaying the introduction of these foods does not prevent allergies, even in children with a greater risk of developing food allergies (see A word about food allergies).

 Don’t hesitate to consult a doctor if you have concerns.

-- A sudden and severe change in his general condition (e.g., irritability, drowsiness, loss of consciousness)
+- Sudden and severe change in her general condition (e.g., irritability, drowsiness, loss of consciousness)

 - Swollen lips or tongue